Dual Diagnosis Treatment in Asheboro, NC

 What are some common mental health issues treated in dual diagnosis centers in Asheboro?

-Dual diagnosis treatment centers in Asheboro typically treat a range of mental health issues, including depression, anxiety disorders, bipolar disorder, post-traumatic stress disorder (PTSD), and borderline personality disorder, among others.
+Dual diagnosis treatment centers in Asheboro may treat a range of mental health issues, including depression, anxiety disorders, bipolar disorder, post-traumatic stress disorder (PTSD), and borderline personality disorder, among others.
 The treatment approach varies based on individual needs.

 Does insurance cover dual diagnosis treatment in Asheboro?